ThomasWaldmann/moin-2.0-dev/docs/intro/general.rst

 About MoinMoin
 --------------
 MoinMoin is a wiki engine written in Python.
-It is Free Software under GNU GPL v2+ (for details please read the :ref:`license`).
+It is Free and Open Source Software under GNU GPL v2+ (for details please read the :ref:`license`).

 Project homepage: http://moinmo.in/